 above 3.5mm can be linked to other problems for your baby.

-If the result of the screening test shows that your chance of having a baby affected by a Trisomy is high (ie. less than 1:150) you will be offered the opportunity to come and talk to the Antenatal Screening Midwife and/or a doctor about your results.
+If the result of the screening test shows that your chance of having a baby affected by a Trisomy is high (ie. less than 1:150) you will be offered the opportunity to come and talk to the Antenatal Screening Midwife and/or a doctor about your results and choices.

 More information about screening for Trisomy’s